Waveform

 Why R&B / Soul on Beatport Needs Specialized Mastering

 R&B mastering is built around the relationship between sub-bass warmth and vocal intimacy.
-The 200–400 Hz range — the warmth zone — is simultaneously where vocal body lives and where excessive low-mid buildup creates mud that obscures the groove.
+The 200–400 Hz range.
+The warmth zone.
+Is simultaneously where vocal body lives and where excessive low-mid buildup creates mud that obscures the groove.
 A 1.5–2 dB dynamic cut at 250 Hz, triggered only when low-mids exceed a threshold, keeps warmth without buildup.
-R&B vocals are the most sensitive element to limiting artifacts — a fast-attack limiter clamps vocal consonants and creates a dulling effect.
+R&B vocals are the most sensitive element to limiting artifacts.
+A fast-attack limiter clamps vocal consonants and creates a dulling effect.
 Set limiter attack above 3 ms to preserve vocal transients.
-The 808-style bass patterns in contemporary R&B demand sub-bass control below 40 Hz — a high-pass at 30 Hz removes inaudible content that wastes headroom.
-Stereo imaging in R&B features a wide mid-high stereo field and mono sub-bass — M/S EQ to high-pass the side channel at 80 Hz keeps the bottom end phase-coherent on any playback system.
+The 808-style bass patterns in contemporary R&B demand sub-bass control below 40 Hz.
+A high-pass at 30 Hz removes inaudible content that wastes headroom.
+Stereo imaging in R&B features a wide mid-high stereo field and mono sub-bass.
+M/S EQ to high-pass the side channel at 80 Hz keeps the bottom end phase-coherent on any playback system.
 Gentle saturation at 3rd harmonic adds warmth to synthesized basslines that sound artificially clean.
-Compression ratio for R&B should not exceed 3:1 on the master bus — the genre's gentle dynamics are a core identity feature.
+Compression ratio for R&B should not exceed 3:1 on the master bus.
+The genre's gentle dynamics are a core identity feature.

-Beatport context: Beatport serves DJs and club music with no loudness normalization — masters are played at full volume in DJ sets.
+Beatport context: Beatport serves DJs and club music with no loudness normalization.
+Masters are played at full volume in DJ sets.
 Target -9 to -11 LUFS integrated for competitive club-ready loudness.
 Beatport listeners use professional DJ equipment so the full frequency range of your master is heard at high volume.

 R&B / Soul EQ Profile for Beatport